Line 6 AMPLiFi 75 Review

 Out of the AMPLIFi range, there are a couple of alternatives that may suit you more or less depending on your situation:

 As explained earlier, this is simply a larger and more powerful version of the AMPLIFi 75.
+Find out more about the AMPLiFi 150 here.

 Line 6 have created an alternative for those who want the flexibility of a full range speaker system but want to continue using your own amp – the AMPLiFi FX100.
 The FX100 is a floorboard pedal that offers the same features as the AMPLiFi amp such as the app with the difference that you can select multiple outputs.
 You can connect a guitar amp as well as a full range speaker system.

 There’s also the AMPLIFi TT which turns any stereo speaker system you already have into a guitar amp.
-The idea here is that if you already have a stereo or surround system system, instead of buying another speaker system (a guitar amp), you can simply plug the AMPLIFi TT into your stereo and use it as your guitar amp.
+The idea here is that if you already have a stereo or surround system, instead of buying another speaker system (a guitar amp), you can simply plug the AMPLIFi TT into your stereo and use it as your guitar amp.
 Whether this option suits you depends completely on the type of speakers you have at home.
-Plugging into a nice big home theater surround sound system sounds pretty good to me, but a small crappy stereo might not be as fun.
+Plugging into a nice big home theater surround sound system sounds like a good idea to me, but a small crappy stereo might not be as fun.